Centril/TDA593-MDSD-Group5/difflog.md

 + 2015-12-30: Fixed Client -> Invoice aggregation, now 1:0..*, was a mistake in class diagram.
 + 2015-12-30: Added Invoice.totalPrice, omitted by mistake prior.
 + 2015-12-31: Added blacklist to Hotel interface."
++ 2016-12-01: Fixed relationship between Service and ServiceConsumer, now a classifier and 1 as multiplicity.